slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"In the business world, the rearview mirror is always clearer than the windshield."
 -- Warren Buffett [1930]*

+> *"The future belongs to those who see possibilities before they become obvious."
+-- John Sculley [1939]*

 > *"Dreams are illustrations from the book your soul is writing about you."
 -- Marsha Norman [1947]*

 > *"Goals are dreams with deadlines."
 -- Diana Scharf Hunt [1952]*

+> *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
+A good question to ask yourself today is «What might I be wrong about?»"
+-- Kevin Kelly [1952]*

 > *"Rich people think big.
 Poor people think small."
 -- T. Harv Eker [1954]*

+> *"The probability that your theory is correct decreases exponentially with the number of assumptions you make."
+-- Pedro Domingos [1965]*

 > *"No matter what you do or make in life, it will be forgotten.
 And then people will just make it again and pretend that what you did never happened."
 -- John Hodgman [1971]*